Updated March 17, 2016

 - Migration Policy Institute: Guide to Migration Data Sources

-- U.S. Census: Foreign-born population in the U.S.
+- U.S. Census: Foreign-born Population in the United States

 - Center for Migration and Development: Data Archives

 At Princeton University, data sets by country or region of origin (Mexico, Cuba, Haiti; Latin America) and other factors.

 - U.S. Customs and Border Protection: Stats and Summaries

 - U.S. Department of Homeland Security (DHS): Data and Statistics